TOOLS

 Not Applicable.

 Annual and quarterly reports are required.
 Grantees must report on how ARRA funds under this program are spent.
-ARRA reporting requirements will be included in grant award documents.
+ARRA reporting requirements were included in grant award documents.
 Annual and quarterly progress reports; annual budget and case service reports; quarterly financial reports.
 Grantees must report on how ARRA funds under this program are spent.
-Information on ARRA reporting requirements will be included in grant award documents.
-Additional information on ARRA record keeping and reporting requirements will be provided later.
 The Rehabilitation Act requires the conduct of annual reviews of periodic on-site monitoring of whether a State VR agency is complying substantially with the provisions of its State plan and with the program's performance indicators established under section 106 of the Act.

 In accordance with the provisions of OMB Circular No. A-133 (Revised, June 27, 2003), "Audits of States, Local Governments, and Non-Profit Organizations," nonfederal entities that expend financial assistance of $500,000 or more in Federal awards will have a single or a program-specific audit conducted for that year.
 Nonfederal entities that expend less than $500,000 a year in Federal awards are exempt from Federal audit requirements for that year, except as noted in Circular No. A-133.
 Conducted by ED Office of Inspector General and by site visits of regional staff.
 Both are periodic but no set schedule.